Calling All Snorri and Snorri Plus Alumni!

 St. Paul, Minnesota (Snorri 2011 and Intern 2016) |

-The Emigration Center is a place dedicated to commemorating the Icelanders who emigrated to the Americas between 1850 and 1920.
+The Icelandic Emigration Center is a place dedicated to commemorating the Icelanders who emigrated to the Americas between 1850 and 1920.
 The Center also promotes connections between their descendants and the people of Iceland.
-It is located in the picturesque village of Hofsós on the shores of Skagafjörður in North Iceland where every Snorri participant has spent at least two days as part of their Snorri experience.
+It is located in the picturesque village of Hofsós on the shores of Skagafjörður in North Iceland.
+Every Snorri participant has visited Hofsós as part of their Snorri experience.

-Following successful projects since 2015, two interns – one from the USA and one from Canada – will again be invited to spend up to 12 weeks in Reykjavík and Hofsós this summer, where they will be given free accommodation and where they will volunteer with the dedicated team of the Emigration Center welcoming guests from all around the world and helping to fulfill the Center’s mission.
-In addition, the interns will work on projects developed in conjunction with the US or Canadian Embassy to help promote the strong cultural bonds between Iceland, Canada and the United States.
-The stay in Iceland will start and end with homestays with Icelandic families in Reykjavík.
-In addition, they will be offered a week off to discover other parts of Iceland, such as Akureyri and the Mývatn area, Vík and Jökulsárlón or Bifröst and Þingvellir.
+Following successful projects every year starting in 2015, two interns – one from the US and one from Canada – will again be invited to spend up to 12 weeks in Iceland this summer.
+The majority of the time will be spent in Hofsós, where the interns will be given free accommodation and will help the Emigration Center's team welcome guests from around the world.
+In addition, the interns will work on projects developed in conjunction with the US or Canadian Embassy to help promote the strong cultural bonds between Iceland, Canada, and the United States.
+At the beginning and end of the trip, the interns will spend a couple days in Reykjavík, during which time they will stay with host families affiliated with INL-Iceland.
+In addition, if they spend at least five weeks volunteering, they will be offered a week off to discover other parts of Iceland, such as Akureyri and the Mývatn area, Vík and Jökulsárlón or Bifröst and Þingvellir.

 Details: